dniminenn/vhicmd/README.md

 - Most commands accept either resource IDs or names
 - `vhicmd` supports networks with IPAM disabled which allows manually specifying MAC addresses as a normal user when creating a port
+- When using templates, all variables in the template must be provided in the ci-data parameter
+- Template validation strictly enforces that all variables are accounted for